Long thin covers and nuclear dimension: Preliminaries

 \section{Preliminaries}

 The following conventions are used throughout the paper.
-If $A$ is a $C^*$-algebra, we sometimes denote by $\ball(A)$ the open unit ball in $A$.
-Suppose $X$ is a set, and $G$ is a group acting on $X$.
+If $A$ is a $C^*$-algebra and $r \geq 0$, we sometimes denote by $A_{<r}$ (respectively, $A_{\leq r}$) the open (respectively, closed) ball of radius $r$ in $A$, and add the subscript $+$ to restrict to the positive elements therein, as in $A_{+}$, $A_{+, <r}$, $A_{+, \leq r}$, etc. Suppose $X$ is a set, and $G$ is a group acting on $X$.
 We denote the set of fixed points under the action of $G$ by $X^G$.
 For $x \in X$, we use the notation $G_x$ for the stabilizer subgroup of $x$, that is, the subgroup of elements of $G$ which fix the point $x$.
 If $X$ is a topological space, we sometimes use the notation $K \Subset X$ to denote (or stress) that $K$ is a compact subset; often this is used in the case in which $X$ is discrete, in which case it means that $K$ is a finite subset.

 Suppose $A$ is a $C^*$-algebra, suppose $G$ is a discrete group and suppose $\alpha \colon G \to \aut(A)$ is an action.
 Let $E \colon A \rtimes_{\alpha} G \to A$ be the canonical conditional expectation.
 Denote by $\{u_g \mid g \in G\}$ the canonical unitaries.
-For $x \in A \rtimes_{\alpha} G$ and $g \in G$, by the $g$'th Fourier coefficient of $x$ we mean $E(x u_g^{-1})$.
+For $x \in A \rtimes_{\alpha} G$ and $g \in G$, by the $g$-th Fourier coefficient of $x$ we mean $E(x u_g^{-1})$.
 The support of $x$ is $\{g \in G \mid E(x u_g^{-1}) \neq 0\}$.

 We shall sometimes use the following notation in the paper. \begin{Notation} Let $G$ be a discrete group, and let $\alpha$ be an action of $G$ on a $C^*$-algebra $A$.
 When there is no danger of confusion, we adopt the following notational conventions: \begin{enumerate} \item For any $\alpha$-invariant subalgebra $B$ of $A$, the restriction of $\alpha$ on $B$ is still denoted by $\alpha$. \item If $A = C_0 (X)$ for a locally compact Hausdorff space $X$ (in this case, $X$ is isomorphic to $\widehat{A}$, the spectrum of $A$), then the induced action on $X$ is also denoted by $\alpha$, so that we have